 - An explanation and any other documents addressing the specific allegations set forth in a bid protest.

-The HUBZone’s statutory scheme establishes several criteria for determining HUBZone boundaries.
+The employee requirements and statutory scheme establish several criteria for determining HUBZone redesignated tract areas.
 See 15 USC 632(p)(4).
 Under the first criterion, any census tract that the Department of Housing and Urban Development (HUD) has determined is a HUBZone qualified census tract for purposes of the low-income housing credit is also a HUBZone.
 See 51 USC 632(p)(4)(A) (incorporating by reference the definition found in 26 USC 42(d)(5)(B)(ii)).
 If a formerly qualified census tract “ceases to be qualified” (as determined by HUD), it becomes a “redesignated area” for a three-year period.
 See 15 USC 632(p)(4)(C).
 Redesignated areas are also HUBZones.

-13 CFR 126.6 HUBZone 35% Employee Residency Requirements When Bidding on New Contracts
+SBA HUBZone Requirements – 35% Employees When Bidding on New Contracts

-Under 13 CFR 126.601(c), a small business “must be a SBA qualified HUBZone both at the time of the initial offer and at the time of [the] award to be eligible for a HUBZone contract.”
-Thus, small business bidders must meet the employee 35% residency rule both on the time the bid offer and at the time of contract award.
+Under 13 CFR 126.601(c), a small business “must be an SBA qualified small business both at the time of the initial offer and at the time of [the] award to be eligible for a government contract.”
+Thus, small business bidders must meet the employee 35% residency requirements both at the time the bid offer and at the time of contract award.
 Find out more about HUBZone joint venture rules.

-The Court of Federal Claims agreed with the SBA for decertifying the protestor because it failed to meet the HUBZone compliance requirement at the date of award.
+The Court of Federal Claims agreed with the SBA for decertifying the protestor because it failed to meet the compliance requirement at the date of the award.

 Contractors should make sure that they comply with the employee residency requirements or face elimination from getting a government contract award.
 Find out More About HUBZone Program Joint Ventures.